yaronf/I-D/STAR/draft-ietf-acme-star.md

     specifically, it SHOULD enforce a minimum value on auto-renewal "lifetime".
 Alternatively, the CA can set an internal certificate generation processes rate limit.
+    Note that this limit has to take account of already-scheduled renewal issuances as well as new incoming requests.

 ## Privacy Considerations